- Why performance budgets?

 How thresholds work

-Absolute thresholds are fixed values represented by a horizontal red line on a chart.
+Absolute thresholds let you know when your metrics exceed a certain value.
 A metric will cross over an absolute threshold when its value is over the threshold value.
 A metric will cross under an absolute threshold when its value is under or equal to the threshold value.
+Absolute thresholds are represented by a horizontal red line on a chart.

 Relative thresholds (rate of change)

-Relative thresholds (sometimes called rate of change) are dynamic values specified as a percentage.
-A metric crosses the relative threshold whenever its value changes by more than the threshold percentage.
+Relative thresholds (sometimes called rate of change) let you know when your metrics change by a certain amount.
+A metric goes over or under the relative threshold whenever its value changes by more than the threshold percentage.

 Relative thresholds with a larger bucket size